Thanks to Turkish Airlines’ 40% promotion, these tickets are available as cheap as €1,055 until January 15, 2021.

 Search & Book

-The fare rules state that this deal expires on March 26, 2020.
+The fare rules do not state an expiry date for this deal.
 The tickets are valid for trips longer than two days or at least one night from Saturday to Sunday.
 Your stay may not exceed twelve months.
-At the time of writing, availability is outstanding all year long, except for during the summer holidays.
+At the time of writing, availability is good in May and June 2021.

 Why is booking with an airline better than with an online travel agency?